 Go to Acute Respiratory Distress Syndrome and Barotrauma and Mechanical Ventilation for complete information on these topics.

-ARDS follows cascade of events after direct pulmonary or systemic insult resulting into the disruption of alveolar-capillary unit.
-The pathophysiology of ARDS is complex and multifaceted involving 3 distinct components: (1) nature of the stimulus (2) host response to the stimulus, and (3) the role of iatrogenic factors.
+ARDS follows a cascade of events after direct pulmonary or systemic insult resulting in the disruption of the alveolar-capillary unit.
+The pathophysiology of ARDS is complex and multifaceted involving 3 distinct components: (1) nature of the stimulus, (2) host response to the stimulus, and (3) the role of iatrogenic factors.
 To understand this complex process, it is important to understand the physiology and functional anatomy.

-This course of ARDS pathophysiology was previously described into 3 histopathologic stages including exudative, proliferative and fibrotic phase.
-The timing of these stages is variable and in fact, recent evidence is suggestive of beginning of resolution and fibrotic phase early in the course of ARDS.[10]
+This course of ARDS pathophysiology was previously described in 3 histopathologic stages, including exudative, proliferative, and fibrotic phases.
+The timing of these stages is variable, and in fact, evidence suggests the beginning of resolution and fibrotic phase early in the course of ARDS.[11]

 The net effect is impairment in oxygenation.
 A widened interstitial space between the alveolus and the vascular endothelium decreases oxygen-diffusing capacity.
 Hypoxia arises as a result of the change described above.
 Collapsed alveoli result in either low ventilation-perfusion (V/Q) units or a right-to-left pulmonary shunt.
 The end result is marked venous admixture, the process whereby deoxygenated blood passing through the lungs does not absorb sufficient oxygen and causes a relative desaturation of arterial blood when it mixes with blood that is already oxygenated.